nyxnor/onionjuggler/README.md

 ## Features

-* **Activate service** - Create directory if not existent, activate with custom socket type (unix or tcp) virtual port, target (localhost or remote).
+* **Enable service** - Create directory if not existent, enable with custom socket type (unix or tcp) virtual port, target (localhost or remote).
-* **Deactivate service** - Remove service configuration from the torrc, the service will not be acessible anymore, but you can activate it again any time you want.
+* **Disable service** - Remove service configuration from the torrc, the service will not be acessible anymore, but you can enable it again any time you want.
 Optionally purge the service, deleting its configuration and directory, which will delete its keys permanently.
 * **Renew service address** - Focused on private onion services, if you ever leak its address, you can change its hostname, beware all of your authorized clients will be disconnected and the service keys will be permanently deleted.
 * **Credentials** - Show hostname, clients, torrc block, qrencoded hostname.
 * **Onion authentication** - For v3 onion services only.
 This depends on client and server side configuration and works with a key pair, the client holds the private key part either generate by him (more safe) or given by the service operator and the onion service operator holds the public part.
 If any if